 The .22 LR Caliber

-Starting life way, way back in 1884 the .22 LR cartridge began as a black powder cartridge designed for basically the same thing we use it for today.
+Starting in 1884, the .22 LR cartridge began as a black powder cartridge designed for basically the same thing we use it for today.
 Training, plinking, and small game.

 Basically, rimfire cartridges are ones that are struck on the rim of the casing to activate the primer compound that is in the base of the casing.